psrenergy/ncp-release-notes/docs/home.md

 * The maximum quality heuristic was tuned to achieve better performance.
 * Graph module updated to the version 3.10.
 * Included some enhancements associated to thermal fuel consumption modelling.
-* The integer representation for AC circuit losses was reformulated..
+* The integer representation for AC circuit losses was reformulated.
-* Included the option to define the rolling horizon interval for binary decision variables..
+* Included the option to define the rolling horizon interval for binary decision variables.
-* Added the maximum ramp-up / down by generation level of Thermal Plants..
+* Added the maximum ramp-up / down by generation level of Thermal Plants.
-* The maximum number of connections to a bus was extended to 500..
+* The maximum number of connections to a bus was extended to 500.
-* Included the possibility to define a fuel transition time for Multi-fuel Thermal Power Plants..
+* Included the possibility to define a fuel transition time for Multi-fuel Thermal Power Plants.
-* Included the possibility to define a fuel transition cost for Multi-fuel Thermal Power Plants..
+* Included the possibility to define a fuel transition cost for Multi-fuel Thermal Power Plants.
-* Included the possibility to define a phase-shifting set-point for transformers..
+* Included the possibility to define a phase-shifting set-point for transformers.
-* Included the possibility to select batteries for secondary reserve requirements..
+* Included the possibility to select batteries for secondary reserve requirements.
-* New output results file:
-  * Battery Secondary Reserve (upward/downward).
 * Included a results comparison method based on the dashboard tool.
 * Included the ability to customize the water in transit valorization.
 * Added the quadratic losses representation for DC Links.